-We love them in tacos and dessert.
-We’ll even add mangos to guacamole or drink them in a cocktail.
+We love mangoes in tacos and dessert.
+We’ll even add them to guacamole or drink them in a cocktail.
 Yep, there are plenty of ways we love to eat this juicy tropical fruit.
 The only way we don’t like it?
 When it’s rock hard and ruins our dinner plans.
 Next time you’re at the store, here’s how to tell if a mango is ripe.

-You know the way you usually test whether or not a peach or avocado is ripe?
+Feel: You know the way you usually test whether or not a peach or avocado is ripe?
 The same rules apply here.
 Give your mango a gentle squeeze—if it’s ripe, it should have a little give.
-If it’s totally solid then it’s not ready yet, and if it’s really soft, well, that’s one mature mango (i.e., too ripe).
-You also want to pick a fruit that feels heavy for its size since this is usually a good indicator that it’s ready to eat.
+If it’s totally solid, then it’s not ready yet, and if it’s really soft, well, that’s one mature mango (i.e., too ripe).
+You also want to pick a fruit that feels heavy for its size, since this is usually a good indicator that it’s ready to eat.

-Once you’ve brought home your ready-to-eat mango, don’t put that guy on the counter—store it in the fridge until it’s guac o-clock (this slows down the ripening process).
+If you’ve brought home a ready-to-eat mango (lucky you), don’t put that guy on the counter—store it in the fridge until it’s mango o’clock.
 A whole, ripe mango can be stored in the fridge for five days.
-Pass the chips.